19hours/sg-statutes/Acts/Immigration Act.md

 “Singapore visa” means a Singapore visa granted under Part IIA;

-[33/2007 wef 01/12/2007]

-“stowaway” means a person who is secreted in a vessel, aircraft or train without the consent of the master or other person in charge of the vessel, aircraft or train and includes such a person who is arriving in or departing from Singapore on board any vessel, aircraft or train without the consent of the master or other person in charge of the vessel, aircraft or train;
+“stowaway” means a person who is secreted in a vessel, an aircraft or a train without the consent of the master or other person in charge of the vessel, aircraft or train and includes such a person who is arriving in or departing from Singapore on board any vessel, aircraft or train without the consent of the master or other person in charge of the vessel, aircraft or train;

-“through passenger” means any passenger who arrives in Singapore by a vessel, aircraft or train and who is continuing his journey in the same vessel, aircraft or train to a place outside Singapore;
+“through passenger” means any passenger who arrives in Singapore by a vessel, an aircraft or a train and who is continuing his journey in the same vessel, aircraft or train to a place outside Singapore;

 “transportation company” means any government, municipality, body corporate, or organisation, firm or person carrying or providing for the transit of passengers, whether by vessel, aircraft, railway, highway or otherwise, and includes any 2 or more such transporting companies co-operating in the business of carrying passengers;